 Enable over-the-air (OTA) updates.
-Mobile payment app developers need a solution that offers the ability to update their security posture in real-time to keep up with evolving threats and zero-day attacks.
-However, without that capability, teams have to recompile the application and make their users constantly reinstall or update their apps, which can be time-consuming and inconvenient.
+Mobile banking app developers need a solution that offers the ability to update their security posture in real-time to keep up with evolving threats and zero-day attacks.
+However, without that capability, teams have to recompile the application and make their users constantly reinstall or update their apps, which can be expensive, time-consuming, and inconvenient.

 Zimperium's zDefend provides continuous monitoring and protection and delivers effective threat modeling capabilities.
-With the solution, teams can gain the run-time visibility they need to spot and stop threats before it's too late.
+With zDefend, teams can gain the run-time visibility they need to spot and stop threats before it's too late.